 That’s not all.
 Another study where participants completed an 8-week meditation course, which boosted the body’s immune response.
 At the end of the study, the researchers injected one group of participants a flue vaccine and measure the immune response.

 We also found significant increases in antibody titers to influenza vaccine among subjects in the meditation compared with those in the wait-list control group.
 Finally, the magnitude of increase in left-sided activation predicted the magnitude of antibody titer rise to the vaccine.

 The longevity benefit of yoga is clear.
 Add to it the DNA protection benefit of meditation, it’s going to be a good and happy life.
 One study finds that cancer survivors are able to grow their telomeres.
 These cancer survivors have completed a meditation program.

-The researchers suggest, the possible mechanism is due to a reduction in stress level, which lead to the lengthening of the cancer survivor’s telomeres.
-However, the researchers suggest more future studies in order to confirm it.
+The researchers suggest that the possible mechanism is due to a reduction in stress level, which lead to the lengthening of the cancer survivor’s telomeres.
+However, the researchers also suggest more future studies in order to confirm it.
 On the other hand, this is good news.
 Hence, the earlier you start meditating, the better you’ll reap and enjoy the benefits.

 Practice giving your bustling mind a break.
 Even if it’s just a few minutes a day as long as it’s dedicated, it can help handle problems and worries with ease.
 As a matter of fact, studies find that mindfulness meditation can empower a person to function more efficiently.

 Certainly, meditation has positive impacts on the brain.
 This is a tool everyone must have as it is very useful in times when one tries to solve a tough situation or problem.
 Even people with difficulty focusing on a task, or simply searching for creative ideas and inspiration for a project, mindfulness meditation is a great tool on-demand.